 G’Froerer was part of the Sydney-based Ensemble Offspring’s inaugural Hatched Academy in 2014, and was a 2013 Fellow at the Australian National Academy of Music, producing concerts of contemporary repertoire including Australian premieres of works by Luciano Berio, Morton Feldman, Rebecca Saunders, and composers represented by the Berlin-based publisher Edition Plante, including Eres Holz, Sebastian Elikowski-Winkler, and Abel Paul.

 G’Froerer performed HARMONIEN at the 2015 Stockhausen Memorial Concert in Kürten, Germany, and was a prize-winner at the 2011 and 2015 Stockhausen Courses in Kürten, Germany for his performances of ARIES and HARMONIEN.
 He has performed at the Chosen Vale Trumpet Seminar in New Hampshire, USA and the Sillico Trumpet Seminar in Tuscany.
 He has studied trumpet with Tristram Williams, David Elton, Scott Tinkler and Marco Blaauw.

-Artists and ensembles he has performed with include the Australian Chamber Orchestra, Manufaktur für Aktuelle Musik, Geoffrey Gurrumul Yunupingu, Kammerakademie Potsdam, Kate Miller-Heidke, Martha Wainwright, Radio Symphony Orchestra Berlin, Ora Clementi, Konzert Minimal and the Australian Art Orchestra.
+Artists and ensembles he has performed with include: ELISION Ensemble, Ensemblekollektiv Berlin, Australian Chamber Orchestra, Manufaktur für Aktuelle Musik, Geoffrey Gurrumul Yunupingu, Kammerakademie Potsdam, Martha Wainwright, Ensemble Schwerpunkt, Radio Symphony Orchestra Berlin, Kate Miller-Heidke, Ed Partyka Jazz Orchestra, Ora Clementi, Konzert Minimal, and the Australian Art Orchestra.